- Installation

 Resetting customer passwords

-To reset a customer's password, you can use the resetPassword
+To reset a customer's password, you can use the resetPassword method on the \Igniter\User\Models\Customer model.
+The method returns the reset password code.

 use Igniter\User\Models\Customer;